artemvmin/traktor_s5_mod/README.md

 Please reach out to me with any bugs or feature requests.

-Compatible with Traktor Pro versions:
+# Compatibility

+Traktor Pro:
 - 2.11.0
-  - NOTE: This version is no longer supported and may not contain all features listed below.
 - 3.2.19

+NOTE: Traktor Pro 2 is no longer supported and may not contain all features listed below.

 ## Modifications